umeshph/Smart-Object-Detector/README.md

 Make your changes and commit them.
 Push to your fork and submit a pull request.
 Please make sure to update tests as appropriate.
+ #### License
+ Distributed under the MIT License.
+See LICENSE for more information